-Current law requires that a person who conducts business in Florida and maintains personal information in a computerized data system must disclose a breach in the security of the data to affected residents no later than forty-five days following a determination that unencrypted personal information was acquired, or reasonably believed to have been acquired, by an unauthorized person if the acquired information materially compromises the security, confidentiality, or integrity of personal information.
+Current law requires that a person who conducts business in Florida and maintains personal information in a computerized data system must disclose a breach in the security of the data to affected residents of Florida no later than 45 days following a determination that unencrypted personal information was acquired.

-This Proposed Committee Bill (PCB) repeals the current law and creates the Florida Information Protection Act of 2014 (Act).
-The Act requires notice of a breach be given to the Department of Legal Affairs (DLA) in addition to being given to affected residents, shortens the time limit for notice to 30 days, allows delay of notifications if a law enforcement agency requests that notice be delayed for investigation purposes, and provides the DLA with enforcement authority to civilly prosecute a violator of the terms of the Act under the Florida Deceptive and Unfair Trade Practices Act (FDUTPA).
+This bill repeals the current law and creates the Florida Information Protection Act of 2014 (Act).
+The Act requires notice of a breach be given to the Department of Legal Affairs (DLA) in addition to being given to affected residents.
+The act also shortens the time limit for notice to 30 days, allows delay of notifications if a law enforcement agency requests that notice be delayed for investigation purposes, and provides the DLA with enforcement authority to civilly prosecute a violator of the terms of the Act under the Florida Deceptive and Unfair Trade Practices Act (FDUTPA).
 The Act provides for penalties in addition to FDUTPA of \$1000 for each day, up to 30 days, that the required notice of the breach is not given, and a penalty of \$50,000 for each 30-day period thereafter that notice is not given, for up to 180 days, with an overall cap of \$500,000.

-The PCB also requires covered entities to take all reasonable measures to dispose of personal information.
+The bill also requires covered entities to take all reasonable measures to dispose of personal information.

-State government entities also must report a breach to the DLA, but are not liable for civil penalties and are not required to properly dispose of personal information by this PCB.
+State government entities also must report a breach to the DLA, but are not liable for civil penalties and are not required to properly dispose of personal information by this bill.
 Counties and municipalities appear to be exempt from the Act.

-The fiscal impacts of this PCB on state government and the private sector are unknown.
-The PCB does not appear to have a fiscal impact on local government revenues or expenditures.
+The fiscal impacts of this bill on state government and the private sector are unknown.
+The bill does not appear to have a fiscal impact on local government revenues or expenditures.

-The PCB has an effective date of July 1, 2014.
+The bill has an effective date of July 1, 2014.

 This document does not reflect the intent or official position of the bill sponsor or House of Representatives.
-STORAGE NAME: pcb04.CJS
+STORAGE NAME: pcb04a.CJS